-- The service had a manager registered with the Care Quality Commission.
-This means that they and the provider are legally responsible for how the service is run and for the quality and safety of the care provided. - Day to day management of the service was carried out by the registered manager and deputy manager, with support from the regional support manager. - Displayed around the service was information that informed people and staff clearly of the structure of the service and who had responsibility for specific topics and tasks.
-For example, around safeguarding and infection control. - We received positive feedback in relation to how the service was run and our own observation supported this.
-One person told us, "The manager is approachable and willing to take instant action".
+The service had a manager registered with the Care Quality Commission.
+This means that they and the provider are legally responsible for how the service is run and for the quality and safety of the care provided.
+We received positive feedback in relation to how the service was run and our own observation supported this.
+One person told us, "The manager came and visited me in hospital.
+She's very nice".